-There are a range of resources that provide guidance on how you can manage diversity and inclusion planning and implementation efforts within your own nonprofit organization.
-With the proper time, staff knowledge, and organizational commitment, this work can be self-facilitated.
+There are a range of resources that provide guidance on how you can build equity, diversity and inclusion efforts within your nonprofit organization.
+While some elements are best led by an impartial, outside consultant, there are many aspects that can be self-led.
+If members of your team have the experience and skills, and your organization has made the necessary time and values commitment, much of this work can be self-facilitated.

 Are you ready to do the work?

 Before you get started, it’s a good idea to take a self-analysis to ensure you and your organization are prepared to embark on the journey.
-Having commitment from leadership and the necessary resources at hand are essential for success and can cause harm if not ensured up front.
+Having commitment from leadership and the necessary resources at hand are essential for success and can cause harm if not ensured up front – conduct a readiness survey to be clear about potential barriers and challenges.
 This self-assessment from the Denver Foundation’s Inclusivity Project will provide you with some good food for thought.

 The following are free guides that will lead you step-by-step through the process.
-The guides provide all the information you need to self-facilitate a process within your organization.
+Most are guides with a broad-based focus on general inclusion, the first specializes in applying a racial equity lens.

 Building Inclusive Nonprofit Organizations, The Denver Foundation.